This page is designed to answer the following questions:

 - Stereotyping – assuming traits and characteristics of a group of people (e.g. all individuals with Autism are highly intelligent)

-Direct or deliberate discrimination occurs when individuals belonging or assumed to belong to a certain group are treated differently to others.
+Direct or deliberate discrimination occurs when individuals belonging or assumed to belong to a particular group are treated differently from others.
 This is usually quite easy to notice.
-For example, a landlord refusing to let a flat a homosexual couple.
+For example, a landlord refusing to let a flat to a homosexual couple would be deliberate discrimination.

 Indirect or inadvertent discrimination is not so easily noticeable and is often unintentional.
 For example, if an employer makes a policy that all employees must work on Saturdays, this could be discriminatory towards a practising Jew because Saturdays are a religious day in Judaism.
-The employer may not have known that they were being discriminatory.
+The employer may not have known that they were being discriminatory when writing the policy because they were not aware of the importance of the Sabbath in Judaism.